pancakes-io/pancakes/README.md

 - [Hello World Voting Ethereum Dapp](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-1-40d2d0d807c2) - A simple ‘Hello World!’ voting application to learn the process of compiling, deploying and interacting with the application.

-- [Learning Solidity](https://github.com/willitscale/learning-solidity) - Youtube Tutorial series developing a solidity smart contract with source code companion
+- [Learning Solidity](https://github.com/willitscale/learning-solidity) - Youtube Tutorial series with source code companion where you'll learn to develop a solidity smart contract, creating your own crypto and more.

 - [Solidity Tutorials and Courses](https://hackr.io/tutorials/learn-solidity) - Tutorials and Courses on Solidity by the Hackr.io Community